 The Institute for Human Health and Sports Science (H2S2), housed in the Human Biomechanics and Physiology Laboratory, is the first interdisciplinary institute at High Point University.
 Home to all of the faculty in the Department of Physical Therapy, the Institute is also a virtual home to faculty and clinicians from multiple disciplines around the university, the state, the nation, and the globe!
 These experts are dedicated to injury prevention, rehabilitation, and the improved performance of active people.
 The combination of these experts from multiple disciplines, the physical space, and the equipment make the Institute and the Lab unlike any other.

-Kind, caring, collaborative, and dedicated, the faculty of the Lab and Institue invite you to learn a little more about each of us by clicking on the “Researchers” tab below.
+Kind, caring, collaborative, and dedicated, the faculty of the Lab and Institute invite you to learn a little more about each of us by clicking here.

 Human Biomechanics and Physiology Laboratory

 The Human Biomechanics and Physiology Laboratory consists of 13,500 square feet of awe-inspiring research, teaching, and clinical space.
 Although the area is specifically designed to foster interdisciplinary collaboration, a presentation of the space is simplified when thinking about components of the lab.
 The centerpiece of the lab is our biomechanics area.
 This biomechanics area consists of a large, open space surrounded by 24 motion capture cameras and featuring 3 force plates and an instrumented treadmill.
 In addition, the biomechanics area boasts truly unique functional motion capture areas with a golf simulator, turf, and court surface.